 UbuntuNet Alliance is a regional association of National Research and Education Networks (NRENs) in Africa.
 It was established in the latter half of 2005 by five established and emerging NRENs in Eastern and Southern Africa, these are: MAREN (Malawi), MoRENet, (Mozambique), KENET (Kenya), RwEdNet (Rwanda) and TENET (South Africa).
 The driving vision was that of securing high speed and affordable Internet connectivity for the African research and education community in Gb/s rather than in Kb/s.

 The objectives of the Alliance are, on a non-profit basis, to:

 The Alliance is fully incorporated as a non-profit association in Amsterdam, The Netherlands.
 An affiliated non profit company will soon be registered in Malawi to handle financial and other secretariat functions, and the Alliance will register further affiliates in other African countries as and when operational considerations require this.

 To date, the Alliance’s foot print has stretched across the largest land mass of Eastern and Southern Africa with participating NRENs in 15 countries.
-For more information about members, go to the Membership page.
+For more information about members, go to the Members page.